CodeBase912/Multi-Step-Form/README.md

 ### 3. Add a feature, fix a bug, refactor some code or update the docs :)

 Add your changes and document your code explaining what it does.
+The more (comments) the merrier, makes it easier for anyone to understand your work.

 ### 4. Write/update tests for the changes you made, if necessary

-Write/update tests if you make any changes to the codebase.
+Write/update unit tests if you make any changes to the codebase.

-### 5. Run unit tests and make sure all tests pass
+### 5. Run unit tests to make sure all everything is working nice ;)

 Make sure all the tests pass before making a pull request.
 Enter the following command in the root folder of the project to run unit tests: